Subscribe for articles, news and offers

-Landscape Lighting Design Tips
+Landscape Lighting Design Tips - Common Problems

-Over-Exaggerating A Style - Outdoor lighting is meant to be a subtle addition, and shouldn't be the complete focus of your yard.
+Over-Exaggerating A Style.
+Outdoor lighting is meant to be a subtle addition, and shouldn't be the complete focus of your yard.
 It should accentuate features in your landscape, not be the point of attention itself.
 Beware of creating too much contrast in light and dark spots, and try not to over-illuminate the house itself.